-- Controlled and operated by a farmer, a member of the farmer's family or an employee; - Used to transport farm products, equipment or supplies to or from a farm (including nurseries and aquacultures); - Used within 150 air miles of the farm: and - Not used in the operations of a common or contract carrier; and - Used in nursery or agricultural operations.
+- · Controlled and operated by a farmer, a member of the farmer's family or an employee; - Used to transport farm products, equipment or supplies to or from a farm (including nurseries and aquacultures); - · Used within 150 air miles of the farm; and - · Not used in the operations of a common or contract carrier; and - Used in nursery or agricultural operations.

-NOTE: The farmer, his or her spouse and their children, parents on both sides, brothers and sisters on both sides and their spouses operating a truck-tractor semitrailer and meeting the above criteria also are exempted from the CDL Program.
+NOTE: For the drivers of truck-tractor semitrailers, the farmer, his or her spouse and their children, parents on both sides, brothers and sisters on both sides and their spouses operating a truck-tractor semitrailer and meeting the above criteria also are exempted from the CDL Program.
 These drivers must be at least age 21, and the vehicle must have Farm plates.
 These drivers are still required to take the appropriate CDL written, skills and road tests to be licensed.

-Firefighting Equipment Operators - Because most firefighting organizations have extensive initial training and retraining requirements for their equipment operators, Illinois waives CDL requirements for operators of firefighting equipment owned or operated by or for a government agency.
+Firefighting Equipment Operators - Because most firefighting organizations have extensive initial training and retraining requirements for their equipment operators, Illinois waives CDL requirements for operators of firefighting equipment owned or operated by or for a government agency, when responding to or returning from an emergency.